midnight1337/NLR/README.md

 done with only few clicks.

 This tool provides automated:
-- connecting into SSH server
+- connecting to Virtual Machine via SSH (jumphost name)
-- connecting into PC connected to that server
+- connecting to physical device (eg. PC) connected to that Virtual Machine (destination hostname)
-- running particular logs
+- running particular logs on remotes
 - watching real time log data (PID, size, logging time, is that particular PID still alive)
 - stoping and downloading these logs from remote PC intoo SSH server
 - editing database of your's SSH remote servers